swcarpentry-ja/carpentries-coc/instructor_training/trainers_guide.md

 - Have participants screen share with their breakout room during the live coding exercises.
 - For exercise to set up a workshop website, put participants in breakout rooms and have one person screen share while the others help guide them verbally.

-#### VII.
-Zoom Manual (Online Trainings)
+#### Zoom Manual (Online Trainings)
 Online Carpentry Instructor Training events are held on [Zoom][zoom-home].
 You can set up a personal Zoom account for yourself for free.
 This personal account will be able to attend the training event (or any other online Carpentry event), but will not be able to act as host.

 About a week before your event, you will be given login credentials for a Carpentry account.
 This account will be the host for the event and will have extra privileges including the ability to mute participants and assign participants into breakout rooms.
 Decide ahead of time with your co-Trainer(s) who will log-in with these credentials.
 The host can transfer host privileges to other participants, so you will be able to trade host status back and forth with your co-Trainers during the event.

 All Carpentry online events are set-up such that participants can enter the room without the host being present.
 If you ever get an error message saying you can’t join the room because you’re not the host, please contact Carpentry staff immediately.

 ##### Host abilities:
 - “Mute” is in the lower left.
 To mute other participants, the host can go to “Manage Participants”, hover over a participant’s name, and click “mute”.